Stromeferry railway station: Facilities

 Facilities at the station are minimal, consisting of a shelter, a help point, a bench and cycle racks.
 The station is step-free.
 As there are no facilities to purchase tickets, passengers must buy one in advance, or from the guard on the train.

-Passenger volume

-The statistics cover twelve month periods that start in April.

 Services

 Four trains each way call on weekdays/Saturdays and one each way all year on Sundays, plus a second from May to late September only.